JcBornard/Wiki_VHCD/VD/ExposedFunctions.md

 Inputs:
 - ***Speed*** to maintain
 - ***isImmediate***
-Adds the following goals to the Virtual Driver
+Adds the following goal to the Virtual Driver
 - Maintain ***Speed***

-### Data computation
+#### Data computation

 ```cpp
 float RoadDistanceTo(const UVirtualDriverComponent* Other);